 The department receives receipt authority from the state legislature that allows us to conduct stock assessment surveys by recovering costs through sale of fish taken during the surveys.
 Receipt authority varies by region.
-In Southeast Alaska several projects are funded through test fish funds (total receipt authority is approximately 600k), notably the sablefish longline assessments and mark-recapture work, the herring fishery, and some salmon assessments.
+In Southeast Alaska several projects are funded through test fish funds, notably the sablefish longline assessments and mark-recapture work, the herring fishery, and some salmon assessments.